Ancient wonders abound in South Tyrol. But only Abbazia di Novacella can stake the claim as one of the oldest operating wineries in the world.

-This cultural treasure near Brixen was founded in 1142 — more than 875 years ago.
-It is among the most stunning historic destinations in South Tyrol.
-A symphony of sights beautifully orchestrated amid rolling vineyards and forested slopes.
+Abbazia di Novacella is an awe-inspiring cultural treasure nestled in the frolicsome foothills surrounding South Tyrol’s oldest town: Brixen.
+Founded in 1142 — more than 880 years ago — it is among the most stunning historic destinations in the Alps.
+An enthralling symphony of sights beautifully orchestrated amid the rolling vineyards and forested slopes of the region.

-We arrived at the Abbey of Novacella late in the morning on a day when the South Tyrolean sun blessed every waking moment.
+We arrived at Abbazia di Novacella late in the morning on a day when the South Tyrolean sun blessed every waking moment.
 Walking into the main courtyard we encountered a foreboding building.
 This castled structure stood etched with medieval menace.
 You could be forgiven for thinking a mere cracking of its door would unleash the Dark Ages.

 We later learned this stone marvel was far from sinister.
 The Castel Sant’Angelo (Castle of the Holy Angel) was originally a chapel dedicated to St. Michael but took on its imposing castle facade in the 15th century when the monastery was fortified to protect against invading Turks.